 Company Validation

 Before any load moves, one question decides everything: is the company on the other side actually allowed to do this job?
 Not "are they pleasant" and not "do they pay fast" - those come later.
 Valid comes first, and validity is decided by public records, not impressions.
-These guides explain exactly what the records are for every side of the business: what makes a carrier valid to haul, a broker valid to arrange freight, a shipper a sound counterparty, and the principles that apply to everyone.
+These guides explain exactly what those records are, for every side of the business.

 General information, not legal advice.
 These guides explain U.S. freight and trucking rules in plain English - educational only, not a substitute for a qualified attorney.
 Rules and figures change; confirm current requirements with FMCSA or the official source before acting on your specific situation.